-In this day and age—when the country is deeply divided and hatred incites violence and discrimination—it’s comforting to know that there are many present-day activists who have carried on the legacy of Martin Luther King Jr. In honor of Dr. King and the voices he’s inspired, here are nine books from activists of our time and writers who use their platform to unveil America’s racist past, illustrate how discrimination ails our nation today, give a voice to the under-represented, and offer hope for the future.
+In this day and age—when the country is deeply divided and hatred incites violence and discrimination—it’s comforting to know that there are many present-day activists who have carried on the legacy of Martin Luther King Jr. In honor of Dr. King and the voices he’s inspired, here are eleven books from activists of our time and writers who use their platform to unveil America’s racist past, illustrate how discrimination ails our nation today, give a voice to the under-represented, and offer hope for the future.

 Originally performed at the Kennedy Center for the unveiling of the Martin Luther King Jr. Memorial, Jason Reynolds’s stirring and inspirational poem is a rallying cry to dreamers of the new world.
 No matter how many times a dreamer gets beat down, the passion and the hope are never fully extinguished.

 “A lyrical masterpiece.” —School Library Journal (starred review)